thandang/Applozic-iOS-SDK/CUSTOMIZATION-DOC.md

 pod 'Applozic', :path => '<url_of_your_repo>'
 ```
 then `pod install`

-Later when you want to update our SDK then just fetch the changes from our repo, and merge the changes to your forked repo.
+Later, when you want to update our SDK then just fetch the changes from our repo, and merge the changes to your forked repo.
 It will be updated.

+If you just want to keep your changes locally, then clone the [repo](https://github.com/AppLozic/Applozic-Chat-iOS-Framework) and do the changes.
+In your podfile, pass the path of your local repo.

 #### UI source code